 When a claim is under the jurisdiction of the Appeals Council (AC), the AC or other OAO management will determine at its discretion whether the hearings and appeals analyst or other OAO staff will respond to requests for records from a claim(s) file when a request is made by the claimant or the claimant's representative.
 The designated OAO staff member will place a copy of the response in the claim(s) file to document SSA's action on the request.

-If the request is for information from the Attorney Fee File or the Working File of the Appeals Council (see SSR 92-1p), or if the claim is no longer under the jurisdiction of the AC, OAO staff will refer the request to the OAO front office, Suite 1400, One Skyline Tower, 5107 Leesburg Pike, Falls Church, VA 22041 — ATTN: Appeals Officer for the Executive Director, OAO.
-The OAO front office will review the request and take appropriate action, including, as warranted, consulting with the OHO's Office of Executive Operations and Strategic Management Audit Liaison Branch for possible referral to OPD for decisions on disclosure.
+If the request is for information from the Attorney Fee File or the Working File of the Appeals Council (see SSR 92-1p), or if the claim is no longer under the jurisdiction of the AC, OAO staff will refer the request to the EDO for review at ^DCARO OAO.
+The EDO will review the request and take appropriate action, including, as warranted, consulting with the OHO's Office of Executive Operations and Strategic Management Audit Liaison Branch for possible referral to OPD for decisions on disclosure.
 See the note in subsection D.1, above, for information about contacting the Audit Liaison Branch.

-With the exception of the instructions specific to OAO in HALLEX I-3-1-21 and I-1-4-3 H, other OHO HQ components should consult with ALS to determine how to handle requests for information under the Privacy Act that do not involve the claim file, or requests from individuals other than the claimant or the claimant's representative.
+With the exception of the instructions specific to OAO in HALLEX I-3-1-21 and I-1-4-3 H, above, other OHO HQ components should consult with ALS to determine how to handle requests for information under the Privacy Act that do not involve the claim file, or requests from individuals other than the claimant or the claimant's representative.